 A public that understands the Basin’s water quality and resource management issues can make informed choices about the long-term protection and restoration of the Lake.
 For this reason, public information and outreach efforts have been a core function of the LCBP’s work since its establishment.
 Informing the public about how to change personal and collective behaviors and providing opportunities to change those behaviors are critical steps in reducing our impact on Lake Champlain.
 Furthermore, involving the public in planning and implementation increases both the sphere of responsibility for action and support for recommended policy actions.

 Monitoring progress toward established goals is a critical component of watershed management.
 Tracking of this kind hinges on the availability of reliable data that informs key ecosystem indicators of watershed health.
 Evaluation of trends related to these indicators leads to the adjustment of management actions and funding priorities.
 In this way, monitoring ensures accountability to the public.
-The triennial State of the Lake report, which summarizes the status and trends of these indicators, is the LCBP’s primary outlet for communicating this process to the public.
+The State of the Lake Report, which summarizes the status and trends of these indicators every three years, is the LCBP’s primary outlet for communicating this process to the public.

-In addition, the LCBP will work in collaboration with Federal, State and Provincial partners to track the success of specific management initiatives.
-Beginning with the completion of the federal fiscal year 2016 (October 2015-September 2016), LCBP will provide an annual report of LCBP-funded accomplishments for our State and Federal partners to use in tracking performance measures within their unique accounting systems.
-This approach will reduce the risk of “double counting” management interventions, while also ensuring that management interventions funded solely by the LCBP are included within the respective State and Federal accounting systems.
+In addition, the LCBP works in close collaboration with federal, state, and provincial partners to track the success of specific management initiatives.
+The LCBP has published an annual report of LCBP-funded accomplishments for our state and federal partners to use in tracking performance measures within their unique accounting systems since Federal Fiscal Year 2016.
+For nutrient management-related projects, the LCBP also provides specific project information to the States of Vermont and New York for use in their phosphorus accounting systems for TMDL progress tracking.
+This approach reduces the risk of “double counting” management interventions, while also ensuring that management interventions funded solely by the LCBP are included within the respective State and Federal accounting systems.

-Each of the four goals of the 2017 plan identifies “Anticipated Outcomes” for objectives and task areas.
+Each of the four goals of the 2022 plan identifies anticipated metrics that will measure success in implementation of the Plan at the goal and strategy levels.
 These targets reflect anticipated numbers of management interventions, funding for research programs, audiences for outreach campaigns, and recreation programs.
-This information will be provided in our Annual Report to our State and Federal partners to use in their performance tracking systems.
+This information will be provided in our annual report to our state and federal partners to use in their performance tracking systems.

 Protection and restoration of the Basin relies on continued input and support from numerous individuals and groups.
 Decisions concerning the management of the resources in the Lake Champlain Basin must be made through a consensus-based, collaborative process that encourages the expression and understanding of diverse viewpoints.
 This process helps integrate economic and environmental considerations into management actions and ensures that a focus on implementation at the local level is maintained.
 Through its committees and the partner workgroup in which it participates, the LCBP helps to ensure that the numerous stakeholders working on Basin issues communicate regularly.